dweathers/dweathers.github.io/README.md

 - randomness,
 - counting,
 - and understanding the way mathematics is done and learned by the *humans* who do and learn mathematics.

-I recently discovered the [Lean theorem prover](https://leanprover.github.io/) which led me back to GitHub after a few years away.
-(I was never any good at it.)
-I also needed a small website.
-So, here is my GitHub page.